dannil/scb-java-client/README.md

 List<MeanAgeFirstChild> firstChild = demographyApi.getMeanAgeFirstChild();
 ```

-The client API also supports selecting specific values directly from the SCB API.
+The client also supports selecting specific values directly from the SCB API.

 ```java
 // Specify the criterion for the information we want to receive